ramonparisg/go-oracle-connection/README.md

 This is a small snippet to connect to an Oracle Database using GO 1.13.6.
 It includes a Dockerfile to run this image.

 ##Pre requisite:
 - Oracle requests for "Oracle Instant" installed in the host machine.
-Reference: https://www.oracle.com/database/technologies/instant-client/downloads.html
+Reference: https://www.oracle.com/database/technologies/instant-client/downloads.html.
+This Oracle Instant Dockerfile is included in the folder `./oracle-instant` of the repository.
+It is needed to run the main Dockerfile.
 - An Oracle Database running

 ## Environment variables